gitevents/core/README.md

 ### Almost-just-one-click-ready-to-launch version:

 1. Create a secret [gist](https://gist.github.com) with your production config.
 Name it `gitevents.js` (needs to contain at least github api token and repository info)
-  1. Go to https://github.com/settings/tokens and create a token for your GitEvents application
+  1. Go to https://github.com/settings/tokens and create a token for your gitevents application
   1. Create the gist with the contents:
   ```
     'use strict';